Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 Mairi Damer

 We're delighted that Mairi Damer joins us for the second time as the host of our national conference.
 Mairi is founder of WordUp Communications and is "a straight-talking, plain English speaking, highly experienced broadcast journalist and producer."
-Mairi recently trained the SCS team in 'how to write right' and we're looking forward to her fantastic blend of honesty, dynamism, and positivity for our conference.
+Mairi recently trained the Shared Care Scotland team in 'how to write right' and we're looking forward to her fantastic blend of honesty, dynamism, and positivity for our conference.

 Mark Bio Pic